 Corduroy is a sturdy, long-wearing fabric but it needs a bit of extra care to keep it looking its best.
 A true corduroy is made from cotton fibers and is woven to have lengthwise cords, ridges, or ribs with a napped pile like velvet.

 The width of the cord or ridges is referred to as the size of the wale and is measured by the number of cords per inch.
 A lower wale number means the cord is much thicker and offers a softer, more plushy finish to the fabric.

 Corduroy Washing and Drying Tips

-For dark colored corduroy fabrics, use cold water.
+- For dark colored corduroy fabrics, use cold water.
 White or pastel colors can be washed in warm water.
-Always sort clothing correcting and NEVER wash corduroy with any fabric that produces lots of lint like terry cloth towels, fleece or felt.
+Always sort clothing correcting and NEVER wash corduroy with any fabric that produces lots of lint like terry cloth towels, fleece, or felt.
 Corduroy loves to hold onto lint!

-Tumble dry on low heat for a short time to remove wrinkles.
-Remove from the dryer while still damp.
-Smooth seams, pockets and shirt plackets and hang to finish air drying.
-If the pile is flattened, it can be revived by brushing gently with a soft clothes brush and then allowed to finish drying.
+- For best results, shake out the garments after removing from the washer.
+Tumble for about ten minutes on low heat to remove wrinkles.
+Remove corduroy from the dryer while it is still damp.
+Smooth seams, pockets, and shirt plackets and hang clothes to finish air drying.
+If the pile is flattened, it can be revived by brushing gently with a soft-bristled clothes brush and then allowed to finish drying.

-Help to Remove Lint on Corduroy
+How to Remove Lint on Corduroy

-Use a clothes brush on the damp fabric to catch any pieces caught in the fabric.
+Use a clothes brush on the damp fabric to catch any pieces still caught in the fabric.

 Be sure to clean your dryer filter and check your washer for leftover pieces of tissue.
-Clean them out to prevent more problems!